tomasp1189/personal-README/README.md

 - HIIT
 - Waking up at 5am (even on weekends)

-I'm a father of two beautiful kids (you'll eventually see them pop in the middle of a meeting).
-I'm fully responsible for them (their mom lives in another country) so you'll notice that sometimes my availability is a bit hectic but I'm very flexible and I try my best to make it work 👨‍👧‍👦.
+I'm a father of two beautiful kids (you'll likely see them pop up during a meeting).
+Being fully responsible for them (their mom lives in another country) means my availability can sometimes be hectic, but I'm flexible and do my best to make it work 👨‍👧‍👦.

+If I had to choose my best quality, it would be a toss-up between perseverance and a high-spirited attitude.
 ### Built With

 - Sunny disposition